A35-Marvin/aws-libwebsockets/lib/roles/README.md

 Truly private declarations for the role can go in the role directory as you like.
-However when the declarations must be accessible to other things in lws build, eg, the role adds members to `struct lws` when enabled, they should be in the role directory in a file `private-lib-roles-myrole.h`.
+However when the declarations must be accessible to other things in lws build, eg, the role adds members to `struct aws_lws` when enabled, they should be in the role directory in a file `private-lib-roles-myrole.h`.

 Search for "bring in role private declarations" in `./lib/roles/private-lib-roles.h